I’m so sick of hearing about work/life balance. It’s a complete joke.

 And it’s awfully hard to be present when you’re worried about not being home in time to see your kids before they go to bed when you’re stressing over the project at work you’re still not finished with.

+It's not crazy to think work life balance for executives is possible.
 No one separates their life into buckets where work lives in one mental space and life lives in another, especially not if you love the work you do.
 You might be playing with your kid on the monkey bars when a solution to a problem at work dawns on you.

 You can’t decide when inspiration decides to strike.
 What you can do is make sure you’re prepared to handle it when it does.